-Investors have a growing number of choices when it comes to dividend ETFs, which offer greater diversification as compared to buying individual dividend-paying stocks.
+Investors have a growing number of choices when it comes to high dividend ETFs, which offer greater diversification as compared to buying individual dividend-paying stocks.

 That said, investors looking to buy one or more dividend ETF should ensure there is no unwanted overlap with other investments in their portfolio, to maximize diversification and reduce risk.
 For instance, some dividend ETFs are heavily weighted in stocks such as the big banks, which many Canadian investors may already own individually.

 An example is the Vanguard FTSE Canadian High Dividend Yield Index ETF, symbol VDY on the Toronto Stock Exchange, which tracks the FTSE Canada High Dividend Yield Index.
 As of May 31, the top three holdings, which accounted for more than one-third of the fund's value, were Royal Bank of Canada (14.1 per cent), TD Bank (12.7 per cent) and Bank of Nova Scotia (9.4 per cent).

 That compares to the Horizons Active Canadian Dividend ETF, symbol HAL, which holds 15 per cent in financial services stock, including Royal Bank as its top holding at 3.4 per cent as of May 31.
 The iShares S&P/TSX Canadian Dividend Aristocrats Index ETF, symbol CDZ, had just under 30 per cent exposure to financial services as of May 31, but its top holding was Russel Metals at just over 4 per cent, followed by Corus Entertainment at 3.6 per cent.